Federated Domain Generalization: A Survey: Datasets and Applications

 \subsubsection{Distributed Computing Continuum Systems}

-The emergence of edge computing as an extension of cloud computing has led to the development of Distributed Computing Continuum Systems (DCCS) \cite{casamayor2023fundamental,casamayor2023distributed,donta2022promising,donta2023governance,dustdar2022distributed}, which leverage the virtually limitless resources of the cloud and the diversity and proximity of the edge.
-The current research in edge computing and distributed computing continuum tends to address specific issues, resulting in solutions with limited applicability.
-The traditional computer system architecture is insufficient for representing the DCCS, which consists of heterogeneous devices and networks.
-Since the functional requirements of these systems may evolve over time, services may be dynamically added or changed, or unexpected events may occur, resulting in alterations to the underlying infrastructure configuration.
+The advent of edge computing, complementing cloud computing, has catalyzed the creation of Distributed Computing Continuum Systems (DCCS) \cite{casamayor2023fundamental, casamayor2023distributed, donta2022promising, donta2023governance, dustdar2022distributed}, exploiting the cloud's expansive resources along with the edge's diversity and immediacy.
+However, current research on edge computing and the distributed computing continuum primarily targets niche problems, yielding solutions of restricted scope.
+Traditional computer system architectures fall short of encapsulating the DCCS's complexity, characterized by its heterogeneous devices and networks.
+Since the functional requirements of these systems may evolve, services may be dynamically added or changed, or unexpected events may occur, resulting in alterations to the underlying infrastructure configuration.
 This necessitates a new and innovative representation of DCCS that is not limited by outdated architectural models.
 Furthermore, several research works emphasize the need to distribute functionalities and processes among computing continuum entities in a decentralized manner \cite{dustdar2021towards,murturi2022utilizing, dst2020, murturi2021decentralized,murturi2019edge, tsigkanos2019dependable}.
-Therefore, this has opened the possibility of developing FDG in DCCS for maintaining data privacy, enabling cross-domain model generalization, and enhancing system performance and robustness in distributed computing environments.
+Therefore, this has opened the possibility of developing FDG in DCCS for maintaining data privacy and security \cite{murturi2023learning}, enabling cross-domain model generalization, and enhancing system performance and robustness in distributed computing environments.